Welcome, and thank you for visiting my web

 A photo page includes many personal as well as production photos.

-I hope you enjoy looking at my web site.
+I hope you enjoy the web site.
 If you find any errors or wish to make suggestions please click on the email link and send me a message.
 Thanks again for visiting.

 David E. Elkins, SOC